GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 3 yards

-**Effect**: You manage to ease some of a creature's excitment or meloncholy through seemingly intangible means.
+**Effect**: You manage to ease some of a creature's excitement or melancholy through seemingly intangible means.
 The intensity of its emotions are reduced by 1 degree.
 This lasts for a number of rounds equal to the spell's tier + your [Magic] score.

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 1 yard and you may target an additional creature.